Estrella Blanca

-Estrella Blanca (real name unknown; January 15, 1938 – November 15, 2021) was a Mexican Luchador enmascarado, or masked professional wrestler.
-Estrella Blanca was most known for his claim to have won more Luchas de Apuestas "bet matches" than anyone, winning more masks and hair than any other Luchador.
+Estrella Blanca (real name unknown; January 15, 1938 – November 15, 2021) was a Mexican professional wrestler.
+Estrella Blanca was most known for his claim to have won more Luchas de Apuestas "bet matches" than anyone, winning more masks and hair than any other wrestler.
 Blanca claimed to have been in 700 Luchas de Apuestas since making his wrestling debut in 1954.
 "Estrella Blanca" is Spanish for "White Star".

 Professional wrestling career

-Estrella Blanca made his professional wrestling debut in 1954, starting out as "Estrella Blanca", an enmascarado, or masked wrestler, who wore a blue mask with white edge trim around the eye, nose, and mouth opening and a white star on the forehead.
+Estrella Blanca made his professional wrestling debut in 1954, starting out as "Estrella Blanca", an masked wrestler, who wore a blue mask with white edge trim around the eye, nose, and mouth opening and a white star on the forehead.
 Initially, Estrella Blanca only wore the mask during matches and not backstage like most Luchadors do, it was not until he met El Santo backstage at a wrestling event that he learned the importance of always wearing the mask when in public, Santo taught him that it was a part of the "wrestling illusion" and that it allowed Estrella Blanca privacy when he needed it.
 By the early 1960s Estrella Blanca had already won several Luchas de Apuestas matches, a Lucha Libre match where the competitors "bet" their mask or hair.
 On August 20, 1968, Estrella Blanca defeated Raul Guerrero to win the Mexican National Lightweight Championship.
 Over the next year Estrella Blanca defended the title on a couple of occasions, warding off the challenge of former champion Raul Guerrero.
 On September 20, 1969, Estrella Blanca lost the Mexican National Lightweight Championship to Rodolfo Ruiz.
 Blanca would make several unsuccessful bids for the Lightweight title over the next couple of years until he finally unseated Rodolfo Ruiz on August 11, 1971.
 Over the next year and a half Blanca only made a limited number of defenses, including one against "Taro" in 1972.
 On April 11, 1993 Taro ended Estrella Blanca's second and final run with the Lightweight title.
 In subsequent years Estrella Blanca focused more on winning Apuestas matches, winning numerous masks and hairs throughout the decade.
 At some point in either the late 1970s or early 1980s, Estrella Blanca began defending the AWA World Lightweight Championship, records are unclear on the lineage of the title although it is unlikely that it was sanctioned by the Minnesota-based American Wrestling Association.
 In later interviews, Blanca would claim that he successfully defended the title over 50 times.